asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Hari and Joel touched on leveraging the AsyncAPI specification as an executable contract and how to isolate and test each component within an EDA.
+[Hari Krishnan](https://www.linkedin.com/in/harikrishnan83) and [Joel Rosario](https://www.linkedin.com/in/joel-c-rosario/) touched on leveraging the AsyncAPI specification as an executable contract and how to isolate and test each component within an EDA.

 <Figure
   src="/img/posts/paris-conf-2024/hari-and-joel.webp"